 Aside from both novels, I wish to expand my writing experience further and have recently written short stories for competition entries and I also continue to produce weekly content for my blog which can be found on the home page of this website.
 These blog posts come in the form of writing related articles portraying my personal experience of life as an aspiring writer, as well as poetry, and extracts from my novels and short stories, showcasing my fictional work.

-Having recently signed a publishing contract for my debut novel, Dear Brannagh, I am planning on beginning a series for my blog which depicts my publishing journey and provides others with a personal insight into the publishing world if anyone is interested or thinking of going down that route.
+Throughout my publishing experience with Dear Brannagh, I began a series on my blog which depicted my publishing journey and provided others with a personal insight into the publishing world if anyone is interested or thinking of going down that route.
+All posts begin My Publishing Journey…

 I write to entertain, I write to progress, I write for therapy, I write to help others, I write to help myself, but my ultimate wish is for everybody reading my writing to enjoy it and take from it what they intended to take.